Bodega Garzón Balasto, `Balasto`

 Vinification

-The grapes were hand-harvested before undergoing fermentation in 80 hectolitre cement tanks.
-The wine was then aged for 20 months in a combination of 25 & 50 hectolitre untoasted French oak barrels.
+The wine underwent fermentation in 80 hectolitre cement tanks before spending 20 months ageing in 25 and 50 hectolitre untoasted French oak barrels.

 Tasting Notes & Technical Details